-We are making the shift from a competitive, profit-based, industrial society to a cooperative, care-taking culture, in harmony with nature.
+We are making the shift from a competitive, profit-based, industrial society to a cooperative, life sustaining civilization in harmony with nature.
 Here and now, in our highly connected, post modern world, we have the capacity to look at our history, learn from our mistakes and set a new course.

 * We can choose to work cooperatively & re-embrace nature's way.

 ... slowing down to nature's pace.

 ... living much more lightly on the Earth.

 ... protecting and preserving our natural resources. ... consuming less and sharing more, so we all can live with a modicum of comfort and dignity.

 "Living with less is crucial, not only to ecological survival, but to long-term human fulfillment." ( "All My Bones Shake" by Robert Jensen)

 * We can decolonize our minds, and distance ourselves from the false values foisted on us by this greedy, power hungry, and imperialistic form of capitalism that is all around us ... embedded and intertwined in so many aspects of our lives.

 * We can rapidly re-localize our lives, our economies, and our food sources, and quit relying on vast amounts of non-renewable energy to move products and people around the globe.